Welsh mythology

 A leading figure in Welsh mythology, Ceridwen featuring in works by medieval bards, Victorian writers and modern artists.
 She is regarded as the goddess of rebirth, transformation, and inspiration by modern pagans.

 Welsh mythology, also known as Y Chwedlau (the legends), consists of both folk traditions developed in Wales, and traditions developed by the Celtic Britons elsewhere before the end of the first millennium.
-As in most of the predominantly oral societies Celtic mythology and history were recorded orally by specialists such as druids (derwyddon).
+As in most predominantly oral societies, Celtic mythology and history were recorded orally by specialists such as druids (derwyddon).
 This oral record has been lost or altered as a result of outside contact and invasion over the years.
 Much of this altered mythology and history is preserved in mediaeval Welsh manuscripts, which include the Red Book of Hergest, the White Book of Rhydderch, the Book of Aneirin and the Book of Taliesin.
-Other works connected to Welsh mythology include the ninth-century Latin historical compilation Historia Brittonum (History of the Britons) and Geoffrey of Monmouth's 12th-century Latin chronicle Historia Regum Britanniae (History of the Kings of Britain), as well as later Welsh folklore, such as the materials collected in The Welsh Fairy Book by William Jenkyn Thomas (1908).
+Other works connected to Welsh mythology include the ninth-century Latin historical compilation Historia Brittonum ('History of the Britons') and Geoffrey of Monmouth's 12th-century Latin chronicle Historia Regum Britanniae ('History of the Kings of Britain'), as well as later Welsh folklore, such as the materials collected in The Welsh Fairy Book by William Jenkyn Thomas (1908).